ssakanbi/TVshowAPI/README.md

 Python, flask, several libraries shown in imports in the code. docker image . knowledge of Kurbenetes cli

-We created a Kurbenetes cluster of 3 nodes using the Kurbenetes cli in the interactive google shell terminal.
+We created a Kurbenetes cluster of three nodes using the Kurbenetes cli in the interactive google shell terminal.

 Steps
 1  Build our docker image